spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202108.0/choosing-a-docker-sdk-version.md

 | Master branch `spryker/docker-sdk:master` | - | - | - | - | Short-term demo projects.
 Quick start. |
 | Fork of `spryker/docker-sdk` | + | + | + | +  | Customization of the Docker SDK. |

-{% info_block infoBox "Fork" %}
+{% info_block infoBox "Forking the Docker SDK" %}

-Spryker Cloud Commerce OS does not support forks of `spryker/docker-sdk`.
+[Spryker Cloud Commerce OS](https://cloud.spryker.com/) does not support forks of the Docker SDK.
+Your project's code must be compatible with the Docker SDK's main branch for a successful deployment.

 {% endinfo_block %}